grace-plugins/grace-htmx/README.md

 # Grace with Htmx

-Grace Plugin for using Grace app with htmx.
+Grace Plugin for using Grace/Grails app with htmx.

 ## Usage